-Free Employee Benefit Available for 2019: Naps
+Free Employee Benefit Available: Naps

 Here’s a riddle: you can’t put a price on it, but it’s tremendously valuable.
 Without it, you wouldn’t be alive.
 What is it?

 Did you guess “the mind?”